-3.1 MAYOR - POWER AND DUTIES
+3.1 MAYOR POWER AND DUTIES

-- 3.1.1 The Mayor shall preside at all meetings of the City Council and perform such other duties consistent with the office as may be imposed by the Council or by vote of the people.
+The Mayor shall preside at all meetings of the City Council and perform such other duties consistent with the office as may be imposed by the Council or by vote of the people.
 The Mayor shall be entitled to, and must vote when present, but shall possess no veto power.
 As presiding officer of the Council, the Mayor will faithfully communicate the will of the Council majority to the City Manager in matters of policy.
-(Charter § 407) - 3.1.2 The Mayor shall be recognized as the official head of the City for all ceremonial purposes and by the Governor for military purposes.
+(Charter § 407)

+- 3.1.1.
+Meeting proceeding must be suspended in the event of a disruption that prevents the transmittal of meeting video and audio to the public or prevents the receipt of public comment on the teleconference platform until meeting audio and video service are restored. - 3.1.2.
+The Mayor shall be recognized as the official head of the City for all ceremonial purposes and by the Governor for military purposes.
 In time of public danger or calamity, the Mayor shall take command of the public forces, maintain order, and enforce laws.
-(Charter § 407) - 3.1.3 The Mayor may order flags flown on City property to be lowered to half-staff in mourning for any member of the community designated to have made significant contributions to the City of San Luis Obispo, in accordance with recognized customs or practices not inconsistent with state and federal law. - 3.1.4 The Mayor shall exercise such other powers and perform such other duties as may be prescribed by law or ordinance or by resolution of the Council, except as limited by this Charter.
-(Charter § 407) - 3.1.5 The Mayor may solemnize marriages while in office, (Family Code Section 400.1).
+(Charter § 407) - 3.1.3.
+The Mayor may order flags flown on City property to be lowered to half-staff in mourning for any member of the community designated to have made significant contributions to the City of San Luis Obispo, in accordance with recognized customs or practices not inconsistent with state and federal law. - 3.1.4.
+The Mayor shall exercise such other powers and perform such other duties as may be prescribed by law or ordinance or by resolution of the Council, except as limited by this Charter.
+(Charter § 407) - 3.1.5.
+The Mayor may solemnize marriages while in office, (Family Code Section 400.1).
 All rules and regulations for the rental of City facilities would apply.